pytorch/rl/README.md

 ```
 pip3 install torchrl
 ```
-This should work on linux and OsX (Intel or Silicon chips).
-For Windows machines, one should install the library locally (see below).
+This should work on linux, Windows 10 and OsX (Intel or Silicon chips).
+On certain Windows machines (Windows 11), one should install the library locally (see below).

 The **nightly build** can be installed via
 ```
 pip install torchrl-nightly
 ```
-which we currently only ship for Linus and OsX (Intel) machines.
+which we currently only ship for Linux and OsX (Intel) machines.
 Importantly, the nightly builds require the nightly builds of PyTorch too.

 To install extra dependencies, call